creacore-team/cordova-plugin-calllog/README.md

 - VIA_NUMBER

 (Android API >= 21)

-A contact lookup is also performed on the phone number of each log item, which adds the following values (from ContactsContract.Data) if found
+A contact lookup is also performed on the phone number of each log item, which adds the following values (from https://developer.android.com/reference/android/provider/ContactsContract.Data) if found
 - DISPLAY_NAME
 - CONTACT_ID
 - PHOTO_URI